learnk8s/learnk8s.io/src/smallerDockerImages/content.md

 **If you're concerned about size at all costs, then you should switch to Alpine based images**.

 Those are generally very small but at the price of compatibility.
 Alpine uses a slightly different standard C library — muslc.
 You may experience some compatibility issues from time to time.
-More examples of that [here](https://github.com/grpc/grpc/issues/8528) and [here](https://github.com/grpc/grpc/issues/6126).
+More examples of that [here "alpine-node docker image and google-cloud equals error loading ld-linux-x86-64.so.2"](https://github.com/grpc/grpc/issues/8528) and [here "Import error trying to run gRPC on alpine"](https://github.com/grpc/grpc/issues/6126).

 **The vanilla base image is perfect for testing and development**.